Decoding QR Codes for fun and profit

 • If you are currently on a functional module, repeat the moving logic until you aren’t

-There is one notable exception - if you are in the 7th column (the vertical timing pattern), move one additional module to the left.
-However if you don’t care about error correction it shouldn’t matter as the data codewords don’t reach that far into the QR code.
+However if you don't care about error correction it won't matter as the data codewords don't reach that far into the QR code.

 Create a square 2D array the same size as the QR code filled with 0, and set all the locations with functional modules to 1.
 This simplifies reading logic as we can easily check if the module we’re on is a functional module to be skipped over.